BehaviorTree/BehaviorTree.CPP/docs/BT_basics.md

 ??? warning "Exercise: find the bug!
 Expand to read the answer."
-    If the action __GrabBeer__ fails, the door of the fridge would remain opened, since the last action __CloseDoor__ is skipped.
+    If the action __GrabBeer__ fails, the door of the fridge would remain open, since the last action __CloseDoor__ is skipped.

 ### Decorators